 PSO Description A student completing Master's Degree in Science program in the subject of Life Science will be able to: PSO 1 Gain a multidisciplinary understanding of science and its related fields.
 PSO 2 Improve their overall personality with skills like independent thinking and innovation as well as soft skills.
-PSO 3 Develop good laboratory etiquettes and a strong research ethic.
+PSO 3 Follow good laboratory etiquettes and research ethics.
 PSO 4 Present themselves and their research work with confidence.
 PSO 5 Develop problem solving and troubleshooting abilities as well as the ability to work as a team when performing laboratory experiments.
 PSO 6 Appear for various competitive exams like CSIR-NET, SET, GATE, ICMR, etc in the subject of Life Sciences as well as Biotechnology.
-PSO 7 Find employment in a variety of fields ranging from neuroscience to nanotechnology as well as become self-sustaining bio-entrepreneurs.
-PSO 8 Gain a multidisciplinary understanding of science and its related fields.
+PSO 7 Find employment in a variety of fields ranging from biotechnology to nanotechnology or become self-sustaining bio-entrepreneur.
+PSO 8 Showcase their creativity and express their ideas in a nurturing environment.